azn-abel/job-applications-tracker/README.md

 ## ✨ Features

 - Add and manage job applications with job title, company, status, and job description
-- One click to edit and delete entries
+- Interactive Sankey chart to visualize your job application flow
 - 100% private — your data stays on your device

 ## 🛠️ Tech Stack